lenhoanglnh/manuscripts/ethics/21-distraction-en.md

 so that the information that disturbs them becomes #MuteNews, i.e. important information that is far too rarely relayed.

-In particular, the greatest danger of the spectacularity of AI, especially applications like chatbots or image generators, or even promises like health applications, seems to me to be the #CoolWashing that enthusiasm for these AIs causes.
+In particular, the greatest danger of AI spectacularity, especially applications like chatbots or image generators, or even promises like health applications, seems to me to be the #CoolWashing that enthusiasm for these AIs causes.